-Costa 0.9.3 was never officaly released, but is available here for historic reasons.
-It had a lot of improvements over 0.9.2 that made it my personal favourite of the task-swapping editions.
+Costa 0.9.3 was never officially released, but is available here for historic reasons.
+It had a lot of improvements over 0.9.2 that made it my personal favorite of the task-swapping editions.
 Sadly, the code suffered from bad planning and messy programming style.
-On the 19th of May, 2006 Costa 0.9.3 was cancelled.
+On the 19th of May, 2006 Costa 0.9.3 was canceled.

 Although never released to the public, this version was a great improvement over 0.9.1.
 It has sadly been lost, and cannot be downloaded.